Click to show/hide contact information.

 *As required by 2 CFR § 200.320, departments must obtain three (3) competitive quotes, bids or proposals for a purchase transaction more than $10,000.00.

-**California Public Contract Code (PCC), sections 10507.7 et seq., requires the University of California to formally competitively bid the purchase of goods and/or services that exceed $100,000 per annual year unless an exception applies and the basis for the award is documented in writing.
+**California Public Contract Code (PCC), sections 10507.7 et seq., requires the University of California to formally competitively bid the purchase of goods and/or services that exceed $100,000 per year unless an exception applies and the basis for the award is documented in writing.
 Requirements for goods and services should be publicly advertised.

 Reasonable Price: What a prudent person would pay for the same or similar goods or services.
 All statements must be backed up with documentation.